ConduitIO/conduit/docs/writing-a-connector-best-practices.md

 #### Snapshot

+Firstly, it should be clarified if supporting snapshots is a requirement or if possible to do.
+If a connector is required to support snapshots, then it's recommended to make it possible to turn off snapshots.

+Performing a snapshot can, in some cases, be a complex process.
+The following things need to be taken into account when implementing a snapshot procedure:
+- The snapshot needs to be consistent.
-Investigate how snapshots (i.e. pulling all the existing data can be done).
+- The set of the existing data can be quite large.
-Clarify if that's actually possible or a requirement for the connector (in some situations it can be quite complex).

-In snapshots should be supported by the source connector, make sure to implement consistent snapshoting.
-An example of that can be found in the Postgres connector.
+- Restarting a connector during a snapshot should not require re-reading all the data again.
+This is because it in some destination connectors it may cause data duplication, and it could be a significant performance overhead.

 #### Change Data Capture (CDC)

+Change Data Capture (CDC) should be implemented so that the following criteria is met:
-1. In a snapshot is needed, make sure to capture changes that happened while the snapshot is running.
+1. In a snapshot is needed, changes that happened while the snapshot is running should be captured too.
-2. Investigate how to support different types of changes: creates, updates, deletes.
+2. Different types of changes might be possible (new data inserted, existing data updated or deleted).
+3. Some systems may offer a change log while
 3. For example, for some RDBMs (Postgres, MySQL) there's a changelog ( WAL/binlog).
 In some RDBMs, triggers can be used.
 4. If there's no native way in a 3rd party system to get changes, a timestamp